schedutron/syslib/README.md

 -------------------

-The basic idea is that I want to be able to easily script the installation of Python web applications (and therefore, any appliation).
+The basic idea is that I want to be able to easily script the installation of Python web applications (and therefore, any application).

 ## Features